Foundations of a Compositional Systems Biology: Composition framework

 \section{Composition framework}

 To ensure the ongoing scalability of systems biology models, we need to design a robust and general-purpose framework that can scale to any biological problem.
-This would need to be intuitive to implement, easy to use, and compatible with any modeling effort across systems biology—supporting the integration of any biological dataset and model.
-Key features of a composition framework include standardized \textbf{process interfaces}, \textbf{composition patterns}, and \textbf{orchestration patterns}.
+This would need to be easy to use and compatible with any modeling effort across systems biology.
+Key features of a composition framework include standardized \textbf{process interfaces}, \textbf{composition patterns}, and \textbf{orchestration patterns}, which give researchers the ability to define a biological function, determine how it connects with external states and how it is generated by internal processes.
 This section offers a high-level overview of these requirements, setting aside a detailed description of the formal system for another paper, and instead relying on \textbf{composition diagrams} to visually represent the different components of a compositional model, including processes, ports, states, connections, and nesting.